-Ogaki is best known nowadays for its connections with wandering Edo-period haiku master, Matsuo Basho (松尾芭蕉).
+Ogaki is perhaps best known nowadays for its connections with wandering Edo-period haiku master, Matsuo Basho (松尾芭蕉).
 Ogaki was the final destination in 1689 of Basho's epic journey to the northeast of Japan related in Oku no Hosomichi.
-A Haiku Journey: Basho's Narrow Road to a Far Province (Illustrated Japanese Classics)
+A Haiku Journey: Basho's Narrow Road to a Far Province (Illustrated Japanese Classics).

 References to the poet are everywhere in Ogaki: in the names of restaurants and shops, as well as Basho statues, museums and the town's Basho Festival in November.

 Back in the Edo Period (1603-1867), Ogaki was a strategic town on the east-west Nakasendo route between Kyoto and Edo (Tokyo) and the Suimon River, which runs right through the town, was navigable and joined with the larger Ibi River, making Ogaki a major river port at the time for the trans-shipment of goods.

 Ogaki Castle, which dates from 1500, played an important role in the events leading up to the decisive Battle of Sekigahara in 1600.

 In 1600 Ieyasu Tokugawa comprehensively defeated his rivals the Toyotomi clan at nearby Sekigahara.